 - Funds may be budgeted to include the support of a technician or graduate student at an hourly rate.
 The funds may not be used to provide tuition, fringe benefits, or indirect costs for said personnel.

-- Up to $1,500 may be used for travel to professional meetings by the awardee.
+- Up to $1,500 may be used for travel by the awardee to professional meetings in the United States.

 - Funds may be used to purchase equipment and/or data to support the research efforts.

 - Funding may begin as early as July 1, 2023, or on the first day of any month thereafter, up to and including December 1, 2023.

 - Unspent funds are to be returned to the PhRMA Foundation upon the grant’s conclusion.

 - Any changes to the proposed project must be approved by the PhRMA Foundation.

-To start an application, go to the ProposalCentral website at https://proposalcentral.com/.
-If you are a new user of ProposalCentral, follow the link “Need an Account?” and complete the registration process.
+To start an application, go to the ProposalCentral website at proposalcentral.com.
+If you are a new user of ProposalCentral, follow the link “Create an Account” and complete the registration process.
 If you are already a registered user, login with your username and password.
 If you have forgotten your password, click the “Forgot your Password?” link.